A So-So Step Back Season Starter

 Jon Cougar then took to the stage to perform Pink Houses.

-Sweetchuck then enters a gun store dressed as a meth head looking punk and asks if he can rent a gun.
-Piscopo plays the owner who attempts to do a bit of a background check but easily gives in to every excuse that Sweetchuck gives to why he can't comply while obviously being up to no good.
+Sweetchuck then enters a gun store dressed like a meth head looking punk and asks if he can rent a gun.
+Piscopo plays the owner who attempts to do a bit of a background check but quickly gives in to every excuse that Sweetchuck gives to why he can't comply while obviously being up to no good.

 We then went to the audience to find Siskel and Ebert who once again gave us an insightful review of the show while it's still in progress.